Fall 2019 Program Description and Call for Applications

 The NIH biosketch is required for all investigators.
 Specific roles of each co-investigator must be defined.
 Download an example NIH Biosketch.

 - Letter(s) of Support Applications must include a letter of commitment(s) specifying the amount and source(s) of the cost share from the applicant's home department Chair or Institute Director.
 Cost share must be dedicated to allowable budget costs, and not PI, co-PI or co-investigator salaries.

 If resources (e.g., patient samples) from any other source are proposed, provide a letter from the source documenting that those resources will be available.
 Other letters confirming access to crucial resources including necessary space, release time and environment may be included here.

-- Submission of regulatory approvals to institution and NIH: Starting in late May 2019
+- Submission of regulatory approvals to institution and NIH: February - June 2020

 For projects selected for funding, awards are contingent upon documentation of submission of all applications for required regulatory approvals to Institutional IRB and to the National Center for Advancing Translational Science (NCATS).
 If the projects selected for funding do not have an Institutional IRB associated with the funded projects, request for IRB approval for these projects will be expected to be filed within two weeks of notification of SC CTSI’s intent to fund.
 A special NIH requirement for SC CTSI pilot projects involving human subjects is to obtain prior approval of planned research involving human subjects by NCATS.
 Prior approval requests for those projects selected for funding will need to be submitted to NCATS after IRB approvals are obtained.
 Funding associated with human subject research cannot be released until the appropriate approvals have been obtained by both NCATS and USC and forwarded to SC CTSI.
 Human Subjects (IRB) and other regulatory approvals should indicate that your research is/will be supported by SC CTSI Grant UL1TR001855.